specilaist/dayPlanner/ReadMe.md

 * I was not able to store to-dos to the local storage, but I can do it if given enough time.
 * The local storage syntax doesn't seem impossible so I know I can fix it.

+## Future Development

+Hourly boxes would be better if there was a collapsable option that allowed people to write down more tasks.
+Tasks could be installed that allow users to customize specific tasks instad of simply writing text.
+A task timer could be installed that notifies a user when a task is almost expired.

 ## GitHub